skywind3000/asynctasks.vim/README.md

 Because the new `grep` task is specifically for project `B`, it knows what to search and what to skip, so it's obviously faster than the default/global one.

-Another way for that is use a new rg ignore file in certain project.
+Another way for that is to use a new rg ignore file for certain project.
 Check rg documentation for `--ignore-file`.

 ### Data source for fuzzy finders